scivico/crypto-sentiment-data-pipeline/README.md

 - Cloud Run: receives daily jobs and executes them in a serveless environment.
 - Cloud Storage: acts as a staging area for the raw market and token data.
 - BigQuery: is a main data warehouse, creates external tables from the GCS bucket and the tables from dbt models.
-- dbt Core: transforms data in BigQuery and makes it queryable for Superset.
+- dbt Core: transforms data in BigQuery and makes it queryable for Superset by partitioning the table containing news sentiments.
 - GitHub: hosts the source code and enables CI/CD with GitHub Actions.
 - Apache Superset: builds analytics dashboards and visualisations for analysis.